Quick Links to Info Below

 It’s now become very routine for us that I can’t imagine what it was like with all the stuff in the shower.
 So, give it a try.
 If nothing else, it will make cleaning your shower area much easier.

 Cabinet Above the Toilet

-Small Storage Unit Between Toilet and Sink
+Slim Storage Unit Between Toilet and Vanity

 And one last thing: my feminine hygiene products.
 I keep these in a pretty box that I got from Michael’s.
 This sits on my toilet tank.

-- How to Organize the Bathroom your Kids Use
+- How to organize your feminine products

-Save For Later
+Save This for Later

-Want to save this post for later.
+Want to save this post for later?
 Pin the picture below to your favorite Pinterest board.

 Join Our Weekly Organizing Challenges